IKEA ABROTTEN Mattress Review (2025)

 Are IKEA mattresses good?

-You may prefer a mattress like Juno.
-The company offers a generous 120-night sleep trial, a longer 15-year warranty, free shipping to most major metro areas in Canada, and hassle-free returns with free pickup and a full refund.
-Every mattress purchase also comes with a free bedding bundle—something you won’t get with an IKEA mattress.
+You may prefer Juno instead.
+The company offers a 120-night sleep trial, a longer 15-year warranty, and the option of free return pickup with a full refund.
+Juno’s parent company, GoodMorning.com, is rated “A+” on BBB and “Excellent” on Trustpilot.
+Every mattress purchase also comes with a free bedding bundle, while IKEA mattresses do not.

 Where can I buy an IKEA mattress?